vlisianskii-zz/expression-builder/README.md

 ## Shunting-yard algorithm

-The shunting yard algorithm is a simple technique for parsing infix expressions containing binary operators of varying precedence.
+[The shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) is a simple technique for parsing infix expressions containing binary operators of varying precedence.
 In general, the algorithm assigns to each operator its correct operands, taking into account the order of precedence.
-[Wiki](https://en.wikipedia.org/wiki/Shunting-yard_algorithm)

 ```text
 2 * 3 / ( 2 – 1 ) + 5 * ( 4 – 1 )